 It’s common to become “fast friends” with narcissists because they’re often supportive, thoughtful, and engaged early on in relationships.
 At this stage, they may even go above and beyond what’s expected of a new friend in order to fake you out.
 However, if you’re friends with a narcissist, you may find that over time they turn egocentric, unsupportive, territorial, entitled, dismissive, unreasonable, and even aggressive.

-Sixteen signs of a narcissistic friend are:
+Here are sixteen signs of a narcissistic friend:

 1. They Seek Out Praise & Admiration